La Gran Vista Agroecological Farm is looking for volunteers

 Volunteers will learn how to plant and cultivate a variety of vegetables organically, including tomatoes, beans, lettuce, radishes, chiles, and cilantro.
 This part of the project will also tie in with compost production, for which the farm uses California Red Worms.

 The house and shop were built by the family, with trees that Donald and Xinia planted over ten years ago.
 The volunteers will apply a protective wood treatment to both structures.
-This is an annual process Donald and Xinia have carried out since the finca’s construction.
+This is an annual process Donald and Xinia has carried out since the Finca’s construction.

-To get protein on the diet, La Gran Vista Staff are growing “ Tilapia fish”, now are starting a new lot of fish.
+To get protein on the diet, La Gran Vista Staff is growing “ Tilapia fish”, now are starting a new lot of fish.

-To accommodate for the growing number of visitors to the finca, plans are afoot to construct more wood cabins close to the neighbouring forest, providing an ideal spot for volunteers and nature enthusiasts alike.
-Volunteers will therefore be involved in its construction, cutting wood, painting, mixing cement, digging and decorating.
+To accommodate the growing number of visitors to the Finca, plans are afoot to construct more wood cabins close to the neighbouring forest, providing an ideal spot for volunteers and nature enthusiasts alike.
+Volunteers will, therefore, be involved in its construction, cutting wood, painting, mixing cement, digging and decorating.

 Although the above projects take priority, there are other tasks on which the volunteers can lend a hand, including cutting and chopping wood for the kitchen stove.
 If the students are interested, they can help Xinia to make natural shampoo and/or insect repellent from herbs one evening.
 In addition, there will be several other duties essential to the farm.
 For instance, the chickens and ducks require food and water every morning, and their eggs need to be collected.

-Another possiblilty is feeding the animals (chickens, horses, cows), milking the cow and making cheese or yoghurt.
+Another possibility is feeding the animals (chickens, horses, cows), milking the cow and making cheese or yoghurt.